billand88/ChilkatVFP/Documentation/Infelicities.md

 9) There's plenty of examples whereby the class itself came after version 52 but the LastStringResult property (for example) would say it came in version 52.
 I generally left that alone.
 It's not accurate but it is harmless.

 10) Doing a PEMSTATUS([Chilkat Object], [PEM], 5) test against an existing Chilkat object method/property will probably work in the command window and in the debugger if the running program is stopped.
 But when running Visual Foxpro code it's not consistent at all when it works and when it doesn't.

+11) There are issues with Chilkat events documentation.
+Some events are named differently, at least one event has an extra parameter, and at least one was missing.
+If you get into events (Chilkat calls it event callbacks), use the Visual Foxpro Object Browser as your reference.
+Normally missing a piece of documentation is not that big a deal.
+But Visual Foxpro must match the Chilkat COM definition ***exactly*** or the IMPLEMENTS binding will not work.
+One miss is as good as completely broken.
+The Object Browser is your friend.

 #### Contact: chilkat VFP at gmail dot com.